Vocabulary, defined

 Specsight operations

-How Specsight stays in sync with your code — the unit we scope to, the runs that fire on each merge, and the integrations they slot into
+How Specsight runs — the unit everything is scoped to, the analyses and syncs that fire on each release, and the integrations they slot into

 BYOK (Bring Your Own Key)